HostByBelle/Simple-Grid-Plus/README.md

 ### Typography

 Note: typography is not included in the default Simple Gride+ CSS files and must be included seperately.
+It may also be removed or seperated from the Simple Grid+ project in the future.

 - `font-light`
 - `font-regular`